ABOUT IMAGES FESTIVAL

 PUBLICITY AND PRESS PREVIEWS

-The preview link submitted to the festival will be distributed to press outlets and independent critics in the weeks leading up to, during, and up to six weeks after the festival.
-If there are any changes to your link, please contact the Programming Assistant at firstname.lastname@example.org.
+The preview link submitted to the festival will be distributed to press outlets,independent critics, and festival jury members in the weeks leading up to, during, and up to six weeks after the festival.
+If there are any changes to your link, please contact the Web and Submissions Manager at email@example.com.

 SCHEDULING OF PROGRAMS